Bureau of Democracy, Human Rights and Labor

 Medical Care: While the government provided equal subsidized health care for boys and girls, those without an officially registered address, such as street children and children of migrant workers, did not have access to government health facilities.

 Child Abuse: Society generally considered child abuse to be an internal family matter; little official information was available on the subject.

-Early and Forced Marriage: The minimum legal age for marriage is 17 for women and 18 for men, although a district mayor may lower the age by one year in exceptional cases.
-The Women’s Committee and mahalla (neighborhood) representatives conducted systematic awareness-raising campaigns among the population about the harm caused by child marriage and early births.
-The Women’s Committee regularly held public meetings with community representatives and girls in schools to raise awareness of the importance of education, self-reliance, financial independence, and the right to free choice.
-Child marriage had a prevalence rate of 7.2 percent.
+Early and Forced Marriage: The minimum legal age for marriage is 17 for women and 18 for men, although a district may lower the age by one year in exceptional cases.
+The Women’s Committee and mahalla representatives conducted systematic campaigns to raise awareness of the dangers of child marriage and early births.
+The committee also held regular public meetings with community representatives and girls in schools to emphasize the importance of education, self-reliance, financial independence, and the right to free choice.
 In some rural areas, girls as young as 15 occasionally were married in religious ceremonies not officially recognized by the state.

 Sexual Exploitation of Children: The law seeks to protect children from “all forms of exploitation.”
-Involving a child in prostitution is punishable by a fine of 25 to 50 times the minimum monthly salary and imprisonment for an unspecified length of time.
+Involving a child in prostitution is punishable by a fine of 25 to 50 times the minimum monthly salary and imprisonment for up to five years.

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-For country-specific information see travel.state.gov/content/childabduction/english/country/uzbekistan.html.
+For information see the Department of State’s report on compliance at travel.state.gov/content/childabduction/en/legal/compliance.html and country-specific information attravel.state.gov/content/childabduction/en/country/uzbekistan.html.

 Trafficking in Persons

 See the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.